Skip to main content

 • Uses a lot less energy

-Real-World Heat Pump Tumble Dryer Consumption
+Real-World Heat Pump Tumble Dryer Energy Use (UK Data)

 Alongside the official Bosch figures, I wanted to see what the numbers looked like in the real world.
 So I ran a test on the Bosch WTR88T81GB heat pump tumble dryer, measuring energy use with a simple plug-in monitor.
 If you’re looking for a genuine Bosch heat pump tumble dryer review, this section shows the actual energy draw and costs in my own home.